sst/sst/www/docs/constructs/NextjsSite.about.md

 The `NextjsSite` construct is a higher level CDK construct that makes it easy to create a Next.js app.
-It uses the [OpenNext](https://github.com/serverless-stack/open-next) project to build and package your Next.js app.
+It uses the [OpenNext](https://github.com/serverless-stack/open-next) project to build your Next.js app, and transforms the build output to a format that can be deployed to AWS.
 The OpenNext project is maintained by the SST team🧡.

 The `NextjsSite` construct provides a simple way to build and deploy the app to AWS: